zapta/arm/pro-mini/README.md

 This section will teach you how to install the NXP LPCXpresso IDE and how to setup and compile a project for the ARM PRO MINI.

 1. Download and Install the LPCXpresso IDE as described here http://www.lpcware.com/lpcxpresso/download. (this tutorial verified with LPCXpresso V7.3.0 on Mac OSX 10.9.5).
-2. Copy the project directory https://github.com/zapta/arm/tree/master/pro-mini to your computer (e.g. by cloning the github repository or extracting the zip file https://github.com/zapta/arm/archive/master.zip).
+2. Copy the project directory https://github.com/zapta/arm/tree/master/pro-mini to your computer (e.g. by cloning the github repository or by extracting the zip file https://github.com/zapta/arm/archive/master.zip).
 3. Import the *arm_pro_mini_lib* and *hellow_world* projects into LPCXpresso:
     * Select *File | Import... | General | Existing Projects into workspace* and then click *Next*
     * Select the archive file *arm_pro_min_getting_started.zip*, verify that the two projects *arm_pro_mini_lib* and *hello_world* are selected and then click *Finish*.
-4. Build the hello world binary:
+4. Build the hello world image file:
     * Right click on the *hello_world* project and select *Build Project*.
-    * Expand the *hello_world* project and verify that the binary image file *hello_world.bin* created in the Debug directory.
+    * Expand the *hello_world* project and verify that the image file *hello_world.bin* created in the Debug directory.
-7. Load the generated *hello_world.bin* image to the ARM PRO MINI board using the USB/ISP bootloader as described above.
+7. Load the generated *hello_world.bin* image file to the ARM PRO MINI board using the USB/ISP bootloader as described above.
 8. Modify the file *src/hello_file.cpp* in the *hellow_world* project (e.g. change the value of *kCycleTimeUsecs*), rebuild and load the file and verify that your changes took effect.

 TIP: The LPCXpresso's External Tools facility can be used to automate the process of building the project and uploading to the ARM PRO MINI.
 For details, see the provided Mac OSX script *copy_to_usb_isp.sh*.